xeviknal/aidl-2021-wo-rl/README.md

 * Very high variance: REINFORCE is capable of finding very good policy parameters but convergence is very slow because each lap attempt can vary greatly.
 Finding a good running reward without many thousands of lap attempts requires lots of luck in order to get lap attempts with good rewards.
 * Slow learning: REINFORCE only updates the policy network once, at the end of each lap attempt.
 This requires us to run as many lap attempts as policy updates we want to have, thus slowing down the rate of learning even further.

-### REINFORCE with Baseline
+## REINFORCE with Baseline

-REINFORCE with Baseline adds a *baseline* variable to the objective formula in order to attempt to reduce the high variance issue.
+REINFORCE with Baseline adds a *baseline* variable to the objective formula in order to mitigate the high variance issue.
 A good baseline variable is the *state value function V(s_t)*, which is defined as the expected returns (*expected G_t*) starting at the state *s_t* following a policy *π_θ*.
 The updated formula for updating the policy parameters is as follows:

 ![RL with Baseline formula](/readme_media/baseline_formula.jpg)

-In order to calculate *V(s_t)* we need to make a small change to our policy network: instead of having a single output for the action, we will have 2 separate fully connected layers at the end; the `actor_head` calculates the action probabilities and the `critic_head` calculates the state value.
+In order to calculate *V(s_t)* we need to make a small change to our policy network: instead of having a single output, we will have 2 separate fully connected layers at the end; the `actor_head` calculates the action probabilities and the `critic_head` calculates the state value.
 The `select_action` method samples an action just like in regular REINFORCE, and all the rewards, actions and state values are stored in a buffer for each step in the lap attempt.

 After completing the lap attempt and updating the running reward, we proceed to update the policy parameters following the formula described above by using our stored values in the buffer, similarly to the REINFORCE implementation.

 REINFORCE with Baseline is an easy method to implement because it only requires small modifications to REINFORCE and it also shows good results with fewer lap attempts.

-### Proximal Policy Optimization (PPO)
+## Proximal Policy Optimization (PPO)

 The final method we implemented is Proximal Policy Optimization, a much more complex algorithm than the previous 2 while at the same time being a simplification of other even more complex methods.

-PPO tries to solve the 2 shortcomings of REINFORCE by allowing us to update the policy network multiple times in a single lap attempt as well as controlling the updates by comparing the results between the original policy and the updated policy with the purpose of both improving training rate and avoiding high variance and noise.
+PPO tries to solve the 2 shortcomings of REINFORCE by allowing us to update the policy network multiple times in a single lap attempt as well as controlling the updates by comparing the results between the original and the updated policies with the purpose of both improving training rate and avoiding high variance and noise.

 The formula for updating the policy parameters is much more elaborate: